CalegariMindSec/My_Notes/JWT_Vulns.md

 }
 ```

 ​	This is inherently flawed because the server has no option  but to implicitly trust user-controllable input from the token which, at this point, hasn't been verified at all.
 In other words, an attacker  can directly influence how the server checks whether the token is  trustworthy.

 ​	JWTs can be signed using a range of different algorithms, but can also be left unsigned.
 In this case, the `alg` parameter is set to `none`, which indicates a so-called "unsecured JWT".
 Due to the obvious dangers of this, servers usually reject tokens with no signature.
 However, as  this kind of filtering relies on string parsing, you can sometimes  bypass these filters using classic obfuscation techniques, such as mixed capitalization and unexpected encodings.

 **Resolution:**

-1. Login at **wiener** account, collect and analyse the JWT Tokent at **jwt.io** or **jwt_tool**.
+1. Login at **wiener** account, collect and analyse the JWT Token at **jwt.io** or **jwt_tool**.

 ```bash
 └─$ python3 jwt_tool.py eyJraWQiOiJkNzVjMTA3Ni1iYmJjLTRmMDgtODI4Yy1hYTVhZjU2MDU0NTAiLCJhbGciOiJSUzI1NiJ9.eyJpc3MiOiJwb3J0c3dpZ2dlciIsImV4cCI6MTcxNDY1OTg5Miwic3ViIjoid2llbmVyIn0.HoAC4UXD5StehdSUdCyn6mTcsANbR_29e8DtVbMps_ARWEo4U8ZpfPmbAqyLh4skGdnldsX2nTh-x9q72kyFmrLPmAgzBKc0N8FMKDl8zI3S5wsEK8AtCu5OsVZRL0G0idIzzzQVvZRmQVTBDCs5TghXzN3uQt5uOtX6oznYIcBM__85YlZASa_TbeQznwcZsatoKltasz22hHBcxInTvafePEZHHd7FecLQZjsO3L5jYSlos2AVhtCeGZWYi3MgY6qO83celfHmLumFjClIM17pNYH5GPoPMaFHyt7u_Ula8rrGbqRYstlt6k5rM10-BResgfLuWS7RNr2bT6MIYg